December 20, 2024 | Vol. 53, Issue 24

 The only bilingual Chinese-English Newspaper in New England

-While her appearance made little news locally, Kan proved influential to the crowd at Tsia: Before he began speaking, scholars whispered their admiration for her, young people traveled said they traveled hundreds of miles just to see her, and middle-aged business people said they came specifically to meet their childhood idol.
+While her appearance made little news locally, Kan proved influential to the crowd at Tsia: Before she began speaking, scholars in attendance whispered their admiration for Kan, young students said they traveled hundreds of miles just to see her, and middle-aged business people said they came specifically to meet their childhood idol.

 Kan holds many titles: She is an Emmy-winning television host and producer, an entrepreneur, a fashion icon, a bestselling author, and a humanitarian.
 People magazine once called her “the most famous woman in China,” which also serves as the title of her new book.